realworldbooks/Grokking_Software_Architecture/Chapter04/README.md

 1. Make sure you have the .NET 8 SDK installed.
 2. For simple projects, navigate into the directory (e.g., `cd 4.2-Downward-Dependency/GoodWay`) and run `dotnet run`.
-3. For the solution in **4.4-Anti-Patterns/GoodWay-RichDomain**, you can open the `MySolution.sln` file in an IDE, or build and run the `MySolution.WebAPI` project from the command line.
+3. For the solution in **4.4-Anti-Patterns/GoodWay-RichDomain**, you can open the `GoodWay.sln` file in an IDE, or build and run the `GoodWay.WebAPI` project from the command line.

 See the individual `README.md` files in each folder for specific instructions.